ingararntzen/timingdocs/docs/source/sequencer.rst

 playback-visualizations of timed data can be achieved simply by implementing handlers for sequencer **change** and **remove** events.

-As such, the sequencer encapsulates all the timing-related complexity, thereby:

-	transforming the challenge of *timed visualization* into a challenge of *reactive data visualization*
+As such, the sequencer encapsulates all the timing-related complexity, thereby transforming the challenge of *time-driven visualization* into a challenge of *data-driven visualization*.
 Of course, reactive data visualization is already a buzzing domain with mature practices and a rich set of tools and framworks to go with them.
 So, the sequencer is essentially bridging the gap; allowing timed visualizations to reap the fruits of modern data visualation tools, or conversely, bringing consistent visualization of timed data into the realm of data visualization.

+    from time-driven visualization to data-driven visualization

 Example